 - Proper, non-disruptive nerve input allows for good swallowing and speech.
 Disruptive nerve inputs impact swallowing and speech

 - Further symptoms of poor vagus functioning, called vagopathy or vagal tone, affecting the larynx can be chronic cough, hoarseness, and as we will see below the contribution to chronic hiccup.

 When you have unresponsive symptoms “Follow the Neurology.”

 The examples of unresponsive system and the connection to cervical spine instability and problems in the neck are problems that we feel can be solved in appropriate candidates for treatment if we “follow the neurology.”
 What does this mean?
 It means looking for compression or herniation of the cervical nerves that flow through and around the cervical spine.

-When we follow the neurology (the nerves) we may find solutions to problems that are not responding to traditional medical care such as arrhythmias, stomach distress, and digestive disorders, chronic cough, vision and hearing problems, and other neurologic concerns.
+When we follow neurology (the nerves) we may find solutions to problems that are not responding to traditional medical care such as arrhythmias, stomach distress, digestive disorders, chronic cough, vision and hearing problems, and other neurologic concerns.

 Back to chronic cough and chronic hiccups

 If we follow the neurology and look for nerve compression or herniation in solving the problems mentioned above including chronic cough and chronic hiccups, what are we looking for?
 Generally an understanding of the patient’s current condition.
 Are there suspected problems with the nerves and sensors in the pharynx (the throat,) the back of the neck, the esophagus?
 So then we would explore the path of the vagus nerve.
 As demonstrated above one branch of the vagus nerve, is the laryngeal nerve, whose disruption and the symptoms these disruptions can cause was explained above.

 Further disruption of the vagus nerve impacts the Phrenic Nerve